taocpp/PEGTL/doc/Rule-Reference.md

 For how rule and combinators are implemented see [Implementing Rules](Rules-and-Grammars.md#implementing-rules).

-For additional and experimental rules and combinators see ...
-TODO.
+For additional and experimental rules and combinators see the [Extra Reference](Extra-Reference.md) and the [Example Reference](Example-Reference.md).

 #### Namespaces

 All rules reside in namespace `tao::pegtl` or a sub-namespace of `tao::pegtl`.
 This default can be changed via the macro `TAO_PEGTL_NAMESPACE` in `tao/pegtl/config.hpp`.
 The namespace `tao::pegtl` is generally omitted on this page.

-TODO: Consistent namespace usage in equivalent rules.

 #### Equivalence